 This is a Textile.
 It was manufactured by Bromley Hall and Ollive and Talwin.
-We acquired it in 1960.
+It is dated 1760–80 and we acquired it in 1960.
 Its medium is cotton and its technique is printed by engraved copper plate on plain weave foundation.
 It is a part of the Textiles department.

 Unlike most other dyes, indigo does not dissolve in water, so it must be chemically reduced to properly saturate fibers.
 When reduced, the dye becomes colorless and water soluble, penetrating the fabric when it is submerged.
 Only when the fabric is lifted out of the dye and exposed to air does the indigo return to its original deep blue color.
 The use of indigo dye is easy enough when the dyer wishes to dye a whole, or even a section, of yarn or fabric.
 It becomes problematic, however, when the dyer wishes to use the dyestuff to print.